amoeed299-sys/NN_Repository_Abdul-Moeed_Master_thesis_CoMe_Data_Driven_Thermal_Modeling_of_WAAM/README.md

 * Standardizes the input features and target temperature using `StandardScaler`.
 The scalers are fitted only on the training data.

-* Creates a feed-forward neural network with:
+* Creation of a feed-forward neural network architecture with:

-  * Four input features
+  * Four input features (time,x,y,z)
   * Dense layers containing 256, 256, 128, 128, 64, and 64 neurons
   * ReLU activation functions
-  * A dropout layer with a rate of 0.2
+  * A dropout layer with a rate of 0.2 after the first dense layer
-  * One output neuron for temperature prediction
+  * One output neuron for temperature prediction (T).

-* Compiles the model using the Adam optimizer and Mean Squared Error loss.
+* Model is compiled using the Adam optimizer and Mean Squared Error loss.

 * Trains a separate neural-network model for every selected DOE case using: